lkirch/ScienceSage/README.md

 ## 🖥️ Usage

-- Select a topic in the sidebar (AI, Neuroplasticity, Climate, etc.).
+- Select a topic in the sidebar (Space Exploration).
-- Ask a question (e.g., "Explain transformers like I’m 12").
+- Ask a question (e.g., "Explain the Mars Rover missions like I’m 12").
 - Choose answer complexity (Middle School / College / Advanced).
-- Get a generated answer with citations to sources.
+- Get a generated answer with citations to Wikipedia sources.
 - Provide feedback via 👍 / 👎.

 ---

 ## 💡 Example Queries

-Here are some example questions to try for each topic:
+Here are some example questions to try for space exploration:

-🤖 AI Concepts
+🚀 Space Exploration

-- Middle School: "What is a transformer in AI, explained simply?"
+- Middle School: "What is the International Space Station?"
-- College: "How do attention mechanisms work in transformers?"
+- College: "How do Mars rovers navigate on the surface?"
-- Advanced: "Compare RAG with fine-tuning for knowledge integration."

-🌍 Climate

-- Middle School: "Why is Earth getting hotter?"
-- College: "What are the main human causes of climate change?"
-- Advanced: "Explain how feedback loops (like melting ice) accelerate climate change."
+- Advanced: "Describe the main scientific instruments on the James Webb Space Telescope."

 ---